Methodology Deep Dive

 • Recruiting capital from weighted roster value, rolling recruiting average, or blue-chip ratio.

-• On-field result score from final AP rank, CFP proxy, win percentage, or adjusted rating.
+• On-field result score from final AP rank, latest available CFP committee rank, win percentage, or adjusted rating.

 • Draft capital from weighted NFL draft value or raw draft-pick count.